Beshlee/SEN4107_Fashion_MNIST/README.md

 # Fashion-MNIST Classification and Deep Visualization Analysis

-This repository contains the final project for the **SEN4107 Neural Network** course.
+This repository contains the final project for the **SEN4107  Introduction to Neural Networks** course.
 The project explores image classification on the Fashion-MNIST dataset using two distinct Convolutional Neural Network (CNN) architectures and provides a deep visualization of internal model representations.

 ## Project Overview